 The world is experiencing two intersecting trends that define life in the 21stcentury.
 First, in the ongoing biodiversity crisis species are being lost at a rate matched only by the previous five mass extinction spasms of deep history.
 Second, human settlement is concentrating in cities at a rate unprecedented in history, with urban life defining human experience on most continents.
 Our work is based on the premise that these two trends are related, deserve to be understood, and are inherently spatial in nature.
 They are about the distribution of phenomena on the Earth — and consequently can be better understood and managed with the support of spatial analysis, which allows for creative insights and solutions to cut across scales that include the site, neighborhood, city, watershed, region, continent, and globe.

 To understand and improve the conditions in cities both for people and nature is an inherently interdisciplinary endeavor.
-We seek to ask questions that increase scientific understanding and carry those insights through to inspire design and inform policy.
-Because finding solutions is even more difficult than diagnosing problems, our work is designed from the start to be applied by decisionmakers addressing these challenges.
+My collaborators and I seek to ask questions that increase scientific understanding and carry those insights through to inspire design and inform policy.
+Because finding solutions is even more difficult than diagnosing problems, I have always design research projects from the start so that they can be applied by decisionmakers addressing these challenges.